 Move to go back into formality.
 USCMotion010: President FineDay/Councillor Arcand

-- 4. Minutes and Reports for Information - 4.1 USC Minutes September 18th, 2014
+4.1 USC Minutes - September 18th, 2014

 Councillor Rogowski asked about the criteria for clubs to received funding and for selecting the funding each club gets.

 VP Nelson replied that first of all student groups need to be ratified.
 Then he said that there is a detailed criterion for what is funded and what is not.
 For example, travel, groups that only do events, and money that goes direct to charity are some of the things that the USSU does not fund.
 VP Nelson said that the USSU requires a detailed list for what the money is needed by presenting a detailed budget.